 components of SoI

 |Unscheduled stops and recovery||Disturbance in power supply||Self-repaired, self-maintained|

 Safety is often not explicitly present in the design process commonly used by practitioners or engineers.
-As results, they may quickly form beliefs about safety of their designs which have not been tested and might differ from the reality.
+As a result, they may quickly form beliefs about the safety of their designs which have not been tested and might differ from reality.